-Gently press the replacement tip straight into the sound outlet until the outer ring lies flush with the sound outlet
+2. Gently press the replacement straight into the sound outlet until the outer ring is touching the sound outlet

-Pull the tool straight out.
-The new wax guard will remain in place.
-Please remember to reattach dome again, or attach a fresh dome
+3. Pull the tool straight out.
+Your new wax filter will remain in place.
+Re-attach your dome or a replacement dome.